dwhelan/delegate_matcher/README.md

 end
 ```

-Also, in some cases the delegator might make minor changes to the arguments.
+Also, in some cases, the delegator change the arguments.
 While this is arguably no
 longer true delegation you can still check that arguments are correctly passed by using a second `with`
 method to specify the arguments expected by the delegate.